philxie48/crack-propagation/README.md

 ### Step 2A: Pure Mechanical Simulation

+⚡⚡⚡！！！For the iteration method, the previous code fem_crack_simulation_updated.py can't handle the nonlinear problem well, I now have update a new code fem_crack_simulation_newton_raphson.py focused on nonlinear problem iteration.
+Also there is a following code named fem_parallel_utils.py, where users can know the core number in CPU, which can be used in the solving for parallel computation.

 **Direct Stiffness Matrix **
 ```bash
 python fem_crack_simulation_updated.py
 ```

 **Purpose**: Simulates crack propagation driven by mechanical loading only
 - **Input**: `robust_crack.npz`